johndacosmo/devshopintro1/README.md

 Push your change back to your copy of this repo then create pull request.

-SIGN HERE YOUR FAMILY JOHN P. ALI:
+SIGN HERE YOUR FAMILY JOHN P. ALI: **Kenja Palmer the 2nd Son of Kenja Palmer the 1st**